 Art is a fantastic subject that students enjoy, and that complements other academic subjects.
-Every year our GCSE Art grades are excellent- with nearly 60% achieving the top three grades of 7,8 or 9 and nobody getting below a grade 6.
+Every year our GCSE Art grades are excellent- last year over three-quarters of students gained grade 7 or higher, with no-one below a grade 5.